Almería (album): Critical reception

 AllMusic's Stephen Thomas Erlewine wrote that "On the whole, Lifehouse have gotten lighter with age.
 They no longer are determined to plumb the depths of their soul; they're happy to offer slight, meaningful textures to their introspective rockers.
-The cumulative effect is welcoming: they're brighter, happier, and lighter than before, qualities that make for one of their better records."CCM Magazine's Andy Argyrakis wrote that "Lifehouse cements its longevity on Almería by incorporating a bluesy, roots rockin' emphasis within its already sturdy modern rock framework.
+The cumulative effect is welcoming: they're brighter, happier, and lighter than before, qualities that make for one of their better records."

+CCM Magazines Andy Argyrakis wrote that "Lifehouse cements its longevity on Almería by incorporating a bluesy, roots rockin' emphasis within its already sturdy modern rock framework.
 The results range from the catchy ear candy of Natasha Bedingfield duet, 'Between the Raindrops' and smoldering Peter Frampton tag team 'Right Back Home,' all the while showcasing front man Jason Wade's pensive but relatable lyrics."Entertainment Weeklys Grady Smith wrote that "These survivors of the early-aughts soft-rock matrix dip into blues and even country on their sixth disc, but it all suffers from a general blandness."

 Evigshed Magazine's Sylvie Lesas wrote that the album "is ambitious and extremely impressive and mainly, lives up to your expectations from Lifehouse."

 Jesus Freak Hideout's Bert Gangl wrote that "All too often, when artists branch out musically or lyrically, the albums that result are scattershot, incoherent affairs that leave the bulk of those who hear them more confused than impressed.
 Ironically enough, though, while the Almería record is easily the quartet's most eclectic and wide-ranging project to date, it also happens to be its most focused – thanks, in large part, to the aforementioned undercurrent of optimism and resolve that ties its disparate songs so neatly together.
 In the wildly successful inaugural Lifehouse single, Wade cried out in a plaintive voice that he was "desperate for changing" and "starving for truth."
 Twelve years and five albums later, it looks as if he might have finally found both."

 Jesus Freak Hideout's Michael Weaver wrote that "This isn't a record you've heard from Lifehouse in the past and it's not one you should pass up.
 It may take a listen or two to adjust to the sound of Almería, but this is the first Lifehouse album worth getting excited about in a while."

 Melodic.net's Johan Wippson wrote that "So of course it will sound strange when you mix organic rock with over-produced pop on the same album.
 Almería was a good idea, but as big Lifehouse fan, I regret to say that this is the band's weakest album to date."